About Tourism NT

 Freedom of information and privacy

-The Northern Territory Information Act (the Act) provides the community with rights to access government information, including personal information.
-The right to access information is limited in some circumstances.
-The Act protects the privacy of personal information held by public sector organisations and ensures that organisations collect and handle personal information responsibly.
+The Northern Territory Information Act (the Act) provides the community rights to access government information, including personal information, while the UK General Data Protection Regulation (UK GDPR) provides how identifiable natural persons (data subjects) in the UK can exercise their data subject rights.
+Both laws safeguard the privacy of personal information and personal data held by the relevant organisations and ensure that organisations collect and handle personal information and personal data responsibly.

-You have the right to make applications to Tourism NT on privacy and freedom of information matters to access and make corrections to the information that is held.
-We encourage you to contact us first to discuss any application you wish to make.
-We may be able to assist you without the need for an application.
+You have the right to access and correct personal information and personal data held by Tourism NT.
+Before submitting an application, we encourage you to contact us first as we may be able to assist you without the need for an application.

 Lodging an application

 Send completed applications, proof of identity and (if applicable) payment or receipt for payment of the application fee of $30 to: